sebsciarra/HugoWebsite/content/technical_content/svd/index.md

 ### Eigenvectors (and Eigenvalues)

 Due to the inherent connection between eigenvectors and singular value decomposition, it is necessary to provide an overview of the geometry of eigenvectors.
-That being said, although it is useful to understand the geometry of eigenvectors, their importance in singular value decomposition comes more from the meaning of these values (which will be explained in later sections) and less so from the geometry.
+That being said, although it is useful to understand the geometry of eigenvectors, their importance in singular value decomposition comes more from their meaning (which will be explained in later sections) and less so from their geometry.
 Nonetheless, I briefly present the geometry of eigenvectors and eigenvalues.

 Animation \ref{anim:eigenvectorMatrix} below shows that eigenvectors remain on their span following some linear transformation and eigenvalues represent the extent to which the eigenvectors are stretched.
 The geometry of eigenvectors and eigenvalues is summarized in Equation \ref{eq:eigenvector} below